ottomatica/slim/README.md

 Provision a new instance of the given micro-vm image as a virtual machine.

 Slim currently supports Virtualbox, KVM, and hyperkit (MacOS only) as providers for running VMs.
-Slim will default to KVM or hyperkit if installed, but the `-p` flag can be used to force Slim to use a specific provider.
+Slim will discover all available providers, defaulting to virtualbox, if more than one provider is available.
+The `-p` flag can be used to force Slim to use a specific provider.

-Using hyperkit:
+Using hyperkit (requires sudo):

 ```
-$ slim run micro1 alpine3.8-simple
+$ slim run micro1 alpine3.8-simple -p hyperkit
 ```

 ![nanobox](doc/img/nanobox.png)